haruka-takagi-datascience/supervised_nlp/README.md

 <img src="images/img_500.png" width="100%" height="100%">

 Lastly, here is the training and validation accuracy over epochs.
+Orange is the training accuracy & blue is the validation accuracy.

 <img src="images/img_600.png" width="100%" height="100%">

+This concludes the supervised NLP project!
+Thank you for reading!